marcolminc/alx-low_level_programming/README.md

 5. 0x04.
 C - More functions, more Nested Loops
 6. 0x05.
 C - Pointers, Arrays and Strings
 7. 0x06.
 C - More Pointers, Arrays and Strings
+8. 0x07. c - Even More Pointers, Arrays and Strings